imixs/imixs-office-workflow/src/site/markdown/forms/userinput.md

-# User Input & Selection Parts
+# User Input Part

 Imixs-Office-Workflow provides a set of custom input parts to enter usernames or select usernames from a organization unit.

 ## The User Input